-Diversification and solidification – Polish retail market faces changes
+Diversification and solidification –changes in retail market

 Developers are revising their strategies.
 The convenience centre and mixed-use projects segment is growing.
 2019 could see 430,000 sq m of new retail space in Poland.